allenbijo/LZW-Text-File-Compression/README.md

-# Project Title
+# LZW Compression

 Python(3) based implementation of a utf-8 encoded text file compression using the [Lempel-Ziv-Welch](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) text file compression algorithm.
+The primary purpose is to tweak various parameters and see their effect on compression ratio and time.

 # Installing